mikkohei13/Lastuja/gps-havistin/readme.md

 ## Soon
 - Fetch
-    - Email validation results: use real sended email, create sensible message, change title and message based on success/failure, provide link to Havistin
+    - Email validation results: use real recipient email, provide link to Havistin
     - Sanitize file names, so that they can be used as get param
     - Test
         - Viesti lähetetty useisiin osoitteisiin